emissary-ingress/emissary/docs/telepresence/faqs.md

 ** What protocols can be intercepted by Telepresence?**

- All HTTP/1.1 and HTTP/2 protocols can be intercepted.
+All HTTP/1.1 and HTTP/2 requests can be intercepted.
 This includes:

 - REST
 - JSON/XML over HTTP
-- gRPC
 - GraphQL

+Telepresence will understand incoming HTTP/2 requests, but will downgrade the request to HTTP/1 before forwarding it along to your service; so requests that rely on being HTTP/2 (such as gRPC) won't work in the current version of Telepresence; but this feature is coming soon.

 If you need another protocol supported, please [drop us a line](../../../../feedback) to request it.

 ** When using Telepresence to intercept a pod, are the Kubernetes cluster environment variables proxied to my local machine?**